News & Trending Banking News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Saying “I do” these days may mean saying “I don’t” to combined banking accounts.
 Couples are increasingly keeping money separate from their significant other.
-In fact, 57% of all couples keep at least some of their finances apart.
+In fact, 39% of all couples keep their finances completely separate.

 My husband and I are among that group.
 Outsiders may think this means trouble in paradise, but I think it’s perhaps just a natural evolution of how 21st-century human beings marry and manage money.

-I talked to Minnesota-based family law attorney, Zach Smith, and his 15 years of experience on the matter to learn more about how modern married couples are managing their finances.
+I talked to Minnesota-based family law attorney, Zach Smith, and his 15 years of experience on the matter to learn more about how modern married couples are managing their finances and building wealth.

 No nitpicking each other’s Amazon buys